Shruthi-Sampathkumar/Quora-Insincere-Question-Classification/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 # How to run idf generator?

+Note: All py files expect the data to be extracted in the "data" folder.
+Please change the paths depending on where you extract the files.

 Step 1: Download data from https://www.kaggle.com/c/quora-insincere-questions-classification/data

 Step 2: Unzip it into data folder in repository